Depression (Schizophrenia, BiPolar Disorder and Seasonal Affective Disorder)

 The causes of depression are not clearly understood.
 Depression may be triggered by stress, anxiety, tension, trauma, lack of exercise, illness or disease, chemical imbalances, thyroid or adrenal dysfunction, allergies or poor diet and/or nutrition.
 One of the most causes of depression is food allergies.
 Hypoglycemia (low blood sugar) may also be a common cause.

 The American Psychiatric Society estimates that 80 to 90 percent of cases of depression can be treated effectively, but that two-thirds of the people who suffer from depression do not get the help they need.
 Although the mainstay of treatment for depression are prescription drugs such as tricyclics (amitriptyline, chlorpromazine) and serotonin reuptake inhibitors (Prozac, Zoloft, Paxil, Lexipro), nutrients and other supplements can be helpful for those suffering from depression.

 Dietary guidelines should be similar to dietary guidelines for optimal health.
 Limit foods that are high in saturated fats; the consumption of fried foods, such as hamburgers, and French fries leads to sluggish thinking and fatigue.
 For proper nutrition eliminate junk food, cola, alcohol, refined carbohydrates (sugars), caffeine, food additives, white flour and saturated fats from the diet.
 Since one of the most common triggers of depression are food allergies, if they are suspected try the Elimination Diet.
 Drink 6-8 glasses of pure water daily.
-Try and eat more fruits, vegetables, legumes, and whole grains.
+Try and eat more fruits, vegetables, legumes, and fish.
 Supplementation with vitamins can also be beneficial.